 Reflecting on being part of the Chelsea Flower Show 2025

-The RHS Chelsea Flower Show 2025 was a landmark moment for Austin Design Works.
-After Rachael Austin’s design was selected by the Society of Garden and Landscape Designers (SGLD) for their trade stand, we embarked on a journey that would challenge, inspire, and ultimately celebrate everything we love about garden and landscape design.
-Now that the dust (and soil) has settled, we’re reflecting on what this extraordinary experience meant to us - and how it felt to be awarded an incredible four-star award by the RHS.
+The RHS Chelsea Flower Show 2025 was a landmark moment for us as a design studio.
+After Rachael Austin’s design was selected by the Society of Garden and Landscape Designers (SGLD) for their trade stand, we embarked on a journey that would challenge, inspire, and ultimately celebrate everything we love about garden design and feed our joy of making.
+Now that the dust (and soil) has settled, we’re reflecting on what this extraordinary experience meant to us - and how it felt to be awarded an incredible four gold-star award by the RHS.
+The SGLD stand was rated four gold stars alongside others such as Country Life Magazine, our favourite online plant nursery Crocus, fellow B Corps Weleda and Gaze Burvill, who provided us with stunning garden furniture, as well as the wonderful National Open Garden Scheme, to name a few.

 From mood board to reality